 1. Event Registration Form for General Attendees

-For general attendees, you will need to collect their name, contact info, lodging needs, transportation needs, special accommodations, dietary restrictions, and activity preferences.
-Here is an event registration form example for regular attendees:
+Gathering your general audience’s preferences as early as possible will help you account for the majority of necessary accommodations and increase the chance of a high satisfaction rate.
+You will need to collect their name, contact info, lodging needs, transportation needs, special accommodations, dietary restrictions, and activity preferences.
+Below is an event registration form example for regular attendees:

 2. Event Registration Form for Speakers